cvasilak/JBoss-Admin-Android/README.md

 ### JBoss Admin _(for Android)_

-The app will allow you to remotely administer a JBoss 7.x / EAP 6 server using the server's exposed http management interface.
+The app will allow you to remotely administer a JBoss 7 or JBoss EAP 6.1 server using the server's exposed http management interface.

 Features
 --------